Nexfinity/CakeyBot-Wiki/en/feature/roleplay.md

 ---

 # Overview
 The roleplay system adds a fun and expressive layer to your server by enabling users to interact with one another using animated GIFs and themed messages.
-Whether you're feeling affectionate, playful, dramatic, or silly, there's a command to match the mood — from `/rp hug` and `/rp cuddle` to `/rp slap` and `/rp facepalm`.
+Whether you're feeling affectionate, playful, dramatic, or silly, there's a command to match the mood — from `/rp hug` and `/rp pat` to `/rp slap` and `/rp facepalm`.

 These commands are designed to enhance social interaction and encourage lighthearted engagement between server members.
 Most actions are directed at another user (e.g., `/rp pat <user>` or `/rp bonk <user>`), while others trigger a random reaction without a target, such as `/rp cry` or `/rp pout`.